 Messier Says Goodbye

-Mark Messier, one of the most popular and successful players of his era, announced his retirement, on Sept.
+One of the most popular and successful players of his era, Mark Messier, announced his retirement on Sept.
 12, 2005, after 25 seasons in the NHL.
 The Edmonton Oilers originally drafted him in the third round (48th overall) of the 1979 NHL Amateur Draft.

 Messier’s third season in the league, 1981-82, saw him bust out for 50 goals after scoring 35 in his first two seasons combined.
 This started a run where he scored at least 33 goals in nine of the next 11 seasons.

-He won a total of six Stanley Cups during his Hall of Fame career; five with the Oilers and one with the Rangers in 1994.
-He won the Conn Smythe Trophy for being the most valuable player of Edmonton’s 1984 championship run.
+He won six Stanley Cups during his Hall of Fame career, five with the Oilers and one with the Rangers in 1994.
+Messier won the Conn Smythe Trophy for being the most valuable player of Edmonton’s 1984 championship run.
 He won two Hart Trophies for being the league’s most valuable player.
 The first one came following the 1989-90 season with the Oilers before he won it again in 1991-92, his first season in the Big Apple.

-Messier scored a total of 694 goals and 1,887 points in 1,756 games with the Oilers, Rangers and Vancouver Canucks.
-At the time of his retirement, his former teammate in Edmonton, Wayne Gretzky is the only player league history to have more points than Messier and Gordie Howe was the only one to play in more games.
+Messier scored 694 goals and 1,887 points in 1,756 games with the Oilers, Rangers, and Vancouver Canucks.
+At the time of his retirement, his former teammate in Edmonton, Wayne Gretzky, was the only player in league history to have more points than Messier, and Gordie Howe was the only one to play in more games.

 Odds & Ends

 On Sept.
-12, 1940, the NHL Board of Governors eliminated the requirement that only jersey numbers 1-19 be allowed to designate players in league games.
-Exactly one year later, the league established the “minor” and “major” penalty shot.
-The “minor” shot required a player to shoot from 28 feet away, while the “major” is what we are used to seeing today where the play can shoot from anywhere he chooses.
+12, 1940, the NHL Board of Governors eliminated the requirement that only jersey numbers 1-19 would be allowed to designate players in league games.
+Exactly one year later, the league established the “minor” and “major” penalty shots.
+The “minor” shot required a player to shoot from 28 feet away, while the “major” is what we are used to seeing today, where the player can shoot from anywhere he chooses.

 The Rangers signed free-agent center Pierre Larouche on Sept.
 12, 1983.
 He scored 53 goals for the Pittsburgh Penguins during the 1975-76 seasons and 50 for the Canadiens in 1979-80.
 He played in parts of four seasons for the Rangers, scoring 123 goals and 243 points in 253 games.

-The Ottawa Senators traded Dany Heatley to the San Jose Sharks, on Sept.
-12, 2009, for Milan Michalek, Jonathan Cheechoo and a second-round draft pick.
+The Ottawa Senators traded Dany Heatley to the San Jose Sharks on Sept.
+12, 2009, for Milan Michalek, Jonathan Cheechoo, and a second-round draft pick.
 Heatley had back-to-back 50-goal efforts in his first two seasons with the Senators.
-While he never hit those heights, he still had a very productive run in San Jose.
+While he never hit those heights again, he still had a very productive run in San Jose.
 He scored 65 goals and 146 points in his two seasons for the Sharks before being traded to the Minnesota Wild, in 2011, for Martin Havlat.

 Happy Birthday to You

-There have been 16 players born on this date who have skated in at least one NHL game.
+There have been 18 players born on this date who have skated in at least one NHL game.
 The first to do so was Earl Miller, born on Sept.
 12, 1905.
 He played in 110 games for the Blackhawks and Maple Leafs between 1928 and 1932.
-The most recent was Los Angeles Kings forward Jaret Anderson-Dolan, 21 today, who has played in nine games over the last two seasons.
+The most recent was Columbus Blue Jackets defenseman Jake Christiansen, 24 today, who has played in 32 games over the last two seasons.

-Other notable players born on this date include Josef Vasicek (40), Paul Ranger (36), Patrick Wiercioch (30) and the late Marcel Bonin.
+Other notable players born on this date include Paul Ranger (39), Patrick Wiercioch (33), Connor Mackey (27), Jaret Anderson-Dolan (24), and the late Marcel Bonin and Josef Vasicek.